blake502/LinkyShrinky/README.md

 # LinkyShrinky
 A very lightweight URL shortener, made with ASP.NET Core.

-**LinkyShrinky** uses approximately 20 MB of RAM and negligible CPU usage, making it a great choice for lightweight single-core VPSs.
+**LinkyShrinky** uses approximately 20-60 MB of RAM and negligible CPU usage, making it a great choice for single-core VPSs with little RAM.

 # Purpose
 I created this project to replace my existing URL shortener, which used a MySQL database requiring too much RAM (over 100 MB) on my VPS.